FrustratedGameDev/project2/README.md

 2 | 20

 #### Results

+#### Bad Smells
+People should be contributing every week, and if not, then there might be something wrong.

 ### Feature 5: Uneven number of commits
 Finding out how many commits each participant created could be a big factor in overall participation.
 There are other factors behind participation than just commit count, but it could play a factor.